ROS Controllers Configuration

-This package provides the necessary ROS controllers needed to get MoveIt to control any physical arm on an X-Series Locobot.
+This package provides the necessary ROS controllers needed to get MoveIt to control any physical Interbotix X-Series arm.
 It essentially takes in Joint Trajectory commands from MoveIt (via the FollowJointTrajectoryAction interface) and then publishes joint commands at the right time to the xs_sdk node.
 Currently, only the ‘position’ values in the Joint Trajectory messages are used since that provides the smoothest motion.
 Note that while this package is really only meant to be used with MoveIt, it could technically be used with any other node that can interface properly with the joint_trajectory_controller package.

-This package builds on top of the interbotix_xslocobot_control package (which starts the xs_sdk node), and is typically used in conjunction with the interbotix_xslocobot_moveit package.
+As explained in the Overview, this package builds on top of the interbotix_xsarm_control package (which starts the xs_sdk node), and is typically used in conjunction with the interbotix_xsarm_moveit package.
 To get familiar with the nodes in those packages, feel free to look at their READMEs.
 The other nodes are described below:

 - controller_manager - responsible for loading and starting a set of controllers at once, as well as automatically stopping and unloading those same controllers

 - xs_hardware_interface - receives joint commands from the ROS controllers and publishes them to the correct topics (subscribed to by the xs_sdk node) at the appropriate times